Rulemaking & NEPA Compliance

 A Notice of Intent (NOI) is a formal announcement of intent to prepare an EIS as defined in Council on Environmental Quality (CEQ) NEPA regulations (40 CFR 1508.22).
 The publication of the ANPR/NOI initiates public scoping for the PEIS.

 Scoping provides the opportunity early in the environmental review process for the public, organizations, and other agencies to suggest issues and alternatives that the Service should consider in preparing the PEIS.
 The PEIS will focus on the national effects of the rulemaking, realizing that further environmental analysis of the more localized effects may be required with implementation of the proposed rule.
 As part of the scoping process, the Service seeks public comment on the scope of the proposed rule; the NEPA alternatives to be considered; and the physical, biological, social, and economic effects that should be analyzed in the PEIS.

 The ANPR/NOI asks a series of questions regarding management and oversight of nonfederal oil and gas operations on Refuge System lands and waters.
-We encourage you to provide comments and suggestions specific to the management and oversight issues described in the ANPRM/NOI.
-The Service will consider all comments received since first publishing the ANPR in the Federal Register.
+As part of the process, the Service is reviewing all comments the agency received since first publishing the ANPR in the Federal Register.
 All data, research, and other information submitted will help determine what, if any, regulatory action is appropriate.
 If the Service decides to issue a rule, the first step in that process would be a Notice of Proposed Rulemaking and Draft EIS, which would give the public an opportunity to weigh in on the specifics of the proposed rule and alternatives.

-Comments and materials, as well as supporting documentation, will be available for public inspection at http://www.regulations.gov under the above docket number.
+Comments and materials, as well as supporting documentation, are available for public inspection at http://www.regulations.gov under docket number: FWS–HQ–NWRS–2012–0086.